-Let’s take a look at a couple of techniques organisations can utilise to improve their staff’s level of engagement and to encourage employee development as a whole.
+Let’s take a look at a couple of techniques organisations can use to improve employee engagement and development.

-Effective management is key.
-It is vital that those who are positioned in managerial/leadership roles have, or acquire, the necessary skills to direct teams and keep employees motivated and committed to the organisation’s goals.
-See our article on workplace culture for more on this!
+Effective management is vital.
+Those who are positioned in leadership roles are responsible for keeping employees motivated/committed.
+See our article on workplace culture for more on this.

-Performance reviews also provide employers and higher management with the opportunity to give constructive feedback that will allow for further improvement and development- helping employees to complete their own marathons!
-In order to validate any changes, feedback should be supported by evidence, tied to data or linked to performance metrics.
-The review stage should be a tool to nurse employee growth and recognition, and not a means to knock the confidence of staff.
-When these reviews are constructive, measurable difference in the employee’s progress are noted.
+Just as runners sets manageable targets before undertaking a marathon, employees should set goals in the form of development programmes.
+Performance reviews also provide employers with the opportunity to give constructive feedback.
+This feedback should also be supported by evidence, tied to data, or linked to performance metrics.
+The review stage should be a tool to nurse employee growth and recognition.
+Not a means to knock confidence.
+When these reviews are constructive, measurable differences in employee progression is noted.

 Individual Development Plans

-Creating individual staff development plans give organisations a chance to discover the interests of each of their employees, as well as their career plans (even considering cross-functional development should it meet the needs of both the organisation and the employee).
-Taking the time to sit down with the individual will allow you (the employer) to plan out the activities that the employee should be undertaking to develop not only themselves, but the business as well.
-These plans will also include measurable goals that are structured by realistic timeframes.
-Individual development plans encourage staff to invest their time and effort into reaching their targets and, consequently, increase the return of investment of the employee in question.
+Creating individual staff development plans gives organisations a chance to discover the talents of their employees.
+Whats more, these plans will include measurable goals that are structured by realistic timeframes.
+Individual development plans encourage staff to invest their time and effort into reaching their targets.
+Which, consequently, increases the return of investment.

-By analysing the data of staff surveys, you are also able to identify employees that may be at risk, or ones that may be struggling with their current workload or responsibilities.
-Predictive modelling allows managers to manage better on a day-to-day basis and can develop employee experience for the better, reduce avoidable risks to the company, and improve the business operations.
+By analysing the data of staff surveys, you are also able to identify employees that may be at risk.
+Or employees that are struggling with their current workload or responsibilities.
+Predictive modelling allows better management on a day-to-day basis.

 Take a look at our article specifically on Employee development plans for a more detailed analysis.

 When a company is rigid in its structures and processes, it can make it difficult for employee growth.
-It is up to management to remove such barriers and to use insights from the data to create a system that allows for a more fluid approach to learning and working.
-People flourish when walls, that prevent them from spreading their wings, are broken down.
-These walls can be broken easily and quickly with the help of data analysis.
+It is up to management to remove such barriers.
+Management should use data insights to create a system that allows for a fluid approach to learning/working.